 One thing you must have heard of Seoul by now is that it’s a city that operates around the clock, even if it’s public transportation doesn’t.
-Many people take this chance to stay out all night enjoying the various clubbing and drinking opportunities, but every once in awhile, it is also fun to check out a night market in Seoul.
+Many people take this chance to stay out all night enjoying the various clubbing and drinking opportunities, but every once in awhile, it is also fun to check out what else Seoul has to offer.

-Tucked away inside the area is also a theme park ride called Disco Pang-Pang, which we bet you’ll love too.
+Tucked away inside the Dongdaemun Night Market is also a theme park ride called Disco Pang-Pang, which we bet you’ll love too.
 Just be sure not to eat right before you ride!

 Having been established in 1905, Gwangjang Market is Seoul’s oldest market.
-As it is located close by to Dongdaemun, you may even check out both of them in the same night!
+As it is located close by to Dongdaemun, you may even check out both of them on the same night!

 This market is known for selling hanbok, the traditional Korean clothing, but its best part is perhaps the street level.
 Here, fabric shops and food stalls come together to offer you the best of both worlds in one fell swoop.
 If there’s one place where you’ll definitely want to explore all the Korean street food available, it’s right here!
 The best part is, it’s open all night!